Chika Ike: Film and television career

-Ike began her film career in 2005 when she played a minor character in the movie Sweet Love.
-She got her first major role that same year in a movie titled Bless the Child and has since played major roles in over a hundred movies, such as Paradise, Mirror of Beauty, To Love a Stranger, Girls Got Reloaded, Happy Ending, Yes We Will, Anointed Queen and The Prince and the Princess.
+Ike began her film career in 2005 when she appeared a minor character in the movie Sweet Love.
+She was cast in her first major role that same year in the film Bless the Child.
+She has since played major roles in over a hundred movies, such as Paradise, Mirror of Beauty, To Love a Stranger, Girls Got Reloaded, Happy Ending, Yes We Will, Anointed Queen and The Prince and the Princess.

-In 2007, Mirror of Beauty was shown in Cineworld and Odeon cinemas across the U.K and in 2008 it was selected and screened at the Cannes film festival.
+In 2007, Mirror of Beauty was shown in Cineworld and Odeon cinemas across the U.K and in 2008 was selected and screened at the Cannes film festival.

-Her production company founded in Nigeria, Chika Ike Production produced her first movie Miss Teacher in 2014, and her reality TV game show African Diva Reality TV Show of which she is the executive producer, host and a member of the judging panel.
+In 2014, her production company, Chika Ike Production, produced the movie Miss Teacher.
+The same year, Ike served as executive producer on the reality TV game show African Diva Reality TV Show.
+She also acted as host and member of the judgement panel on the show.
 The first season aired on DStv and the second season aired on AIT.
 In 2015, she collaborated with Rok Studios to produce the movies Happy Ending and Stuck on You.

+Real estate business

+In 2023, Ike invested in real estate and created a housing project called The Maison.
+The housing project was designed to provide affordable home ownership housing through duplexes and apartment complexes.

+Published works

-Ike is also a writer.
-Her debut book Boss Up was endorsed by the Harvard Business School.
+Ike published her debut book Boss Up in 2018.
+The book was endorsed by the Harvard Business School.

 Philanthropy

 Ike established the foundation Help the Child, which is aimed at helping poor children.
-In 2012, she threw a street party where she hosted over 3000 children, feeding them and giving out toys, school bags and writing materials.
-Every year she organizes a major charity event for the children on the street, provides scholarships, and provides them with school writing materials.
+In 2012, she hosted a street party to benefit more than 3000 children by feeding them and giving out toys, school bags and writing materials.
+Ike maintains the event yearly to provide children with scholarships and school writing materials.